 Botswana Moreni Game Resort

 From the Hwange national park in Zimbabwe, we flew via Victoria Waterfalls to Kasane in Botswana.
 We were lucky as our pilot made an extra round over the Victoria Waterfalls, which is a very impressive view, even though the water level is not very high in November.
 From Kasane, we flew to the Moreni Game Resort.
-Where we could visit the Wilderness Safaris camp Mombo.
+Where we could visit the Wilderness Safaris camp Mombo the second camp on this trip.
 The welcome in the room was with lovely arranged coffee beans very warm.

 Despite the scenic, we concentrate on the wildlife.
 After a short time, we met a lion family which killed a zebra shortly before.
 Unfortunately, we missed the hunt, but anyway it was interesting to observe the family hierarchies and the behaviour of the animals.